Tips for Smart Travelers

 Istanbul.
 It is impressive to look at her knowing her history.
 Istanbul, the Babel of races resembles life for the careless and indulgent traveller, who searches for pearls in the hollow of the rocks, in the corolla of the flowers that surround the trail, dragging the entrails to lose here and there.

-Me and my sweetheart were on the moon from the time we planned our journey to this magical land.
+Me and my partner were on the moon from the time we planned our journey to this magical land.
 She is the one whom I trust more than anyone in the world and can’t dream of re-checking her handbag once she says everything is in from passport to flight tickets to the all indispensable medicines.
 It’s about the all-important trust and those starry eyes if you even pretend to doubt her.

 We were ready to fly to this magical land but as soon as we reach the airport our dreams come to a grinding halt as we realise the passport, ticket and a few more essentials to heaven are not in her handbag.
 So, when you travel whether you are a backpacker or loyalists of all-inclusive vacation packages, there are some vital things that you can not leave out before embarking on a journey.
 Yes, because an adventure, even with the booked trip, does not mean (and does not have to mean) travelling unconsciously.